ryancj14/ryancj14/_pages/ideas.md

 [Issue #12 - Add linting and formatting checking](https://github.com/SymbiFlow/symbiflow-rr-graph/issues/12) -- This would mean looking at other repos to see how they handle formatting in make format and adding that to this repo.
 One would need to download the repo and understand exactly what needed formatting.

-[Issue #7 - Get documentation up on ReadTheDocs](https://github.com/SymbiFlow/symbiflow-rr-graph/issues/7) -- While I haven't worked on ReadTheDocs documentation before, I think it wouldn't be hard to approach and learn, and then work with collaborators on the best documenation.
+[Issue #7 - Get documentation up on ReadTheDocs](https://github.com/SymbiFlow/symbiflow-rr-graph/issues/7) -- While I haven't worked on ReadTheDocs documentation before, I think it wouldn't be hard to approach and learn, and then work with collaborators on the best documentation.

 ---